anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 ### Make a packet
 IBC-related transaction for some messages or packets makes a packet.
 For example, when a transaction wants to transfer a token between ledgers, it should make a packet including `FungibleTokenPacketData` to specify the sender, receiver, token, and amount.

-### Store a proof and state
+### Store IBC-related data
-A proof can be stored to the storage on the ledger.
+The IBC-related transaction can write IBC-related data to check the state or to be proved by other ledgers according to IBC protocol.
 Its storage key should be prefixed (e.g. `ibc/`) to protect them from other storage operations.
 The paths(keys) for Tendermint client are defined by [ICS 24](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#path-space).

 ### Emit IBC event
 The ledger should set an IBC event to `events` in the ABCI response to allow relayers to get the events.
 The transaction execution should return `TxResult` including an event.
 IBC relayer can subscribe the ledger with Tendermint RPC and get the event.